dessahenke/spotify/README.md

-# Spoify Layout with Tailwind
+# Spotify Layout with Tailwind

-This is a app inspired in Spotify to practice my skills with Tailwind
+This is a app inspired in Spotify layout to practice my skills with Tailwind

 ## Technologies